 10:30 A.M. – 12:00 P.M. | Empire Ballroom b

 How do we get a handle on what types of devices define the current end-of-life electronics stream?
 And more importantly, how do we make accurate predictions about how that composition will change?
 This session brings together e-scrap researchers and other stakeholders for a glimpse at some of the industry's latest benchmarking data as well as discussion about the ways measurement and analysis can keep industry professionals on top of materials shifts.

-– Moderator: Jeffrey Bednar, Pennsylvania Department of Environmental Protection
+– Moderator: Jeff Bednar, Pennsylvania Department of Environmental Protection

 Tracking Trends in Consumers' Tech Spending

 – TJ Barelmann, Cascade Asset Management